The Armorer: Retaking Mandalore

 The Armorer returns in "Chapter 17: The Apostate".
 At the covert's new hideout on a different planet, she forges a helmet for a young boy named Ragnar Vizsla, who is being accepted into the creed.
 The ceremony is later interrupted by an attack from a beast.
 She, along with other Mandalorians, try and fail to defend themselves from the beast until Din Djarin kills it with his N-1 starfighter.
 Djarin provides proof of the mines' existence, where the Living Waters are located and making his redemption possible.
 The Armorer agrees that he may be accepted back into the creed should he bathe in the Waters.

 In "Chapter 19: The Convert", Djarin returns with Grogu and Bo-Katan Kryze to the covert with a sample of the Living Waters.
 Upon realizing that he has indeed visited the Waters, the Armorer accepts him back into the creed, while inducting Bo-Katan into the covert as she has also bathed in the Waters and not removed her helmet since.
 In "Chapter 20: The Foundling", The Armorer forges a new piece of Mandalorian armor for Grogu, a rondel bearing Djarin's mudhorn sigil.
 Later, The Armorer replaces Bo-Katan's pauldron, but the Armorer disbelieves Bo-Katan encounter's with the mythosaur.

 In "Chapter 21: The Pirate", the Armorer says to Bo-Katan Kryze that she is the one who will reunite all Mandalorians.
 In "Chapter 23: The Spies", the Children of the Watch and the Nite Owls, now united through Bo-Katan, head to Mandalore.
 The Armorer assists in bringing wounded Mandalorians back to the fleet while others head to the Great Forge, where they are ambushed by Moff Gideon and his men, resulting in Djarin being captured and Paz Vizsla losing his life.

 In "Chapter 24: The Return", the Armorer takes part in taking Mandalore back from Moff Gideon.
 Following Moff Gideon's demise, the Armorer officially finishes Ragnar's initiation at the waters within Mandalore's mines.
 At the persuasion of Djarin, the Armorer allows Grogu to become his apprentice.
-The Armorer is later seen when Bo-Katan reignates the Great Forge of Mandalore.
+The Armorer is later seen when Bo-Katan reignites the Great Forge of Mandalore.